-Ciri alternate look from The Witcher 3.
-First worn 10/2018.
+The costume as first worn 10/2018.
 Everything except the boots and wig made by me, with all visible stitching and embroidery done by hand.
 Featured in Kotaku’s Favorite Cosplay of NYCC 2018

 Ciri’s mail vest – steel rings, wool backing, leather base vest and bindings, with a cotton lining that I quilted for extra padding.
 All pieces made by me, including the mail and hand-sewn leather bindings.

 All the embroidery was satin stitched by hand in cotton floche thread over wool felt padding, on a wool melton base.
 In total the four panels required about 500 yards of embroidery thread and 200 hours of stitching.

 Detail along the upper edge of Ciri’s leg warmers, made from two types of braid sewn together by hand.

 Pauldron made from worbla over buckram, with sculpted and puff-painted detailing and hand-stitched leather straps.